willyanjnr/trialSizing/README.md

 <!-- badges: end -->

-DimExp provides tools for experimental design sizing in agricultural research.
+trialSize provides tools for experimental design sizing in agricultural research.
 It implements several methods for estimating the optimal plot size from uniformity trial data, and for estimating the optimal number of replications, with standardized diagnostic statistics and plots: